esitarski/CrossMgr/helptxt/Properties.md

 If you have a __Google Analytics Tracking ID__, enter it here to track access to the race results web page.

-CrossMgr will insert all the proper Javascript on the html page with your __Google Analytics Tracking ID__.
+CrossMgr will automatically insert the proper Javascript on the html page with your __Google Analytics Tracking ID__.
 You can then track access to the page from your Google Analytics account.

-For more information about Google Analytics, including how to create an account and get your Tracking ID, see [here](http://www.google.com/analytics).
+For more information about Google Analytics, including how to create an account and get your Tracking ID, see [here](https://marketingplatform.google.com/about/analytics/).

+### Google Maps API Key

+If you have a __Google Maps API Key__, enter it here.
+CrossMgr requires this key to use Google Maps to display course maps, directions, etc.
+CrossMgr will automatically insert the proper Javascript to use your __Google Maps API Key__.

+If you do not have your own __Google Maps API Key__, CrossMgr will use a default key.
+This is a free key and has a limited number of allowed accesses each month.
+When it has reached its maximum, Google Maps will show an access error.
+As this key is used by all CrossMgr implementations worldwide, this can happen quickly.

+For more information about the Google Maps API Key, including how to create an account and get your own Key, see [here](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ## FTP